epfLLM/Megatron-LLM/docs/guide/getting_started.md

 This script will compare the logits output of Megatron model and the official implementation.
 Expected outputs will yield average absolute error smaller than `0.01` when using 32-bit precision and `0.1` when using 16-bit precision.

-## Checkpoint sharding
+## Model sharding

-In order to use model parallelism you need to split the previously converted weights into multiple files.
+In order to use model parallelism you need to split the previously converted weights into multiple files, before you start training.
 To do this, use `tools/checkpoint_util.py`.
 Feel free to use different tensor parallel (tp) and pipeline (pp) sizes.
 ```